 Lanao del Norte Gov. Imelda Quibranza-Dimaporo had announced that she and local officials, including the province’s two district representatives Mohamad Khalid Dimaporo and his father Abdullah, support the passage of the BOL but are opposed to the planned inclusion of the six towns because the Internal Revenue Allotment of the province will be reduced, and this will affect the allocation of funds for towns that will not be included in the BARMM.

-could still be attributed to the concerns arising from the December 2018 Cotabato City blast,” Casalan said.
+“Terrorism, which rose from fourth to first place as the most pressing concern, was very much in the minds of the youth in January 2019.
+This could still be attributed to the concerns arising from the December 2018 Cotabato City blast,” Casalan said.